umhau/umhau.github.io/_posts/2022-02-03-windows-dhcp-server.md

 I need to change the netmask on the dhcp server.
 My organization has outgrown the /24 allocation it was born with.
 Easy, right?
 Just backup a few config files, change a number in a `dhcp.conf`-style textfile and do whatever the windows equivalent of `sh /etc/netstart` is. _Oh, my sweet summer child._

 We're dealing with scopes and superscopes: not subnets.
 We have to export the scope configuration, including DNS and WINS servers, as a semi-executable script.
 Then we modify the script to use the new netmask.
 Then we delete the old scope, along with all our DHCP leases and reservations.
-Then we create a new scope using our exported script.  _(You want to backup config files?
-Hah.
-Did you think this stuff was stored as text?
-What kind of OS do you think we're running here?)_
+Then we create a new scope using our exported script.

+Before we go any further, backup the DHCP database.
+Do this by right-clicking on the root node of the tree in the left-hand bar of the DHCP manager, and select backup, and choose where you want the backup to go.
+Don't lose this.

 alternatives
 ------------